Quezler/mindustry__nydus--script-pool/README.md

 ## Script template

+If you are going to need persistent state between command invocations, or you need lots of variables, here's an useful snippet.

 This script template avoids namespace pollution by having the code in a function and storing all the persistent state in the `ts` global variable.
 This way you can also access your script state with js: